Divyanshu422/Learning/React_Project/NamasteReact/Lecture4/Readme.md

 - Now we will use the useEffect hook to make the `API call`
 - In the coding, we have created the state variable `filteredData` and assigned the empty array to it not the null value becoz map function is called on the array.

+#### `Lecture 7: useEffect `

+- generally useEffect function is called after the rendering of the page.
+But due to the dependencies array, we control the useEffect hook -> when to call.
+- Cases:
+  - case1: when there is no dependency array -> useEffect is called, `everytime` the rendering of the page
+  - case2: when there is empty dependency array -> useEffect is called only `first time` when the page is rendered
+  - case3: when there is dependency mentioned inside the array -> useEffect is called only when the the dependency changes.

 ## Spinner loader Logic:

 - the state variable on which we have called the map function -> must be checked if it is empty or not.